Springe zum Hauptinhalt

 DriveLock's Application Control prevents unknown applications to run on your system and runs application whitelisting with AI.

-3. DriveLock's DEVICE CONTROL
+3. DriveLock's Device Control

 Add an extra layer of protection by managing the extent of data your employees can access with DriveLock's Device Control.
 Why?